 Next, we have yet another interactive puzzle dog toy that gives out treats to clever dogs who manage to work it out.
 It does require that they use their brain and work hard to get them.
 The toy consists of a blue base in the shape of a dog’s paw that houses 7 little treat holders that are also in the shape of a dog’s paw.

 Basically, your dog needs to rely on its ability to sniff and lift.
 Again, like others we’ve already featured, this is an awesome way to keep your dog entertained and could even be used to extend their mealtimes.
 Often dog’s respond favourably to having to work for their food even at mealtimes, because if they were still a wild animal, that’s what they’d have to do.

-The second to last product in our list of the best interactive dog toys is also our third from Trixie.
+The second to last product in our list is a dispenser toy for treats.
+It is also our third from Trixie who really do make great games.
 The Memory Trainer is another strategy game from the Dog Activity range and although it’s a little on the pricey side compared to others, we’ve featured, we think its design and functionality more than makes up for it.

 Sound easy enough?
 The real fun begins after your dog has learned the basics.
 Then you can increase the distance there is between the button and the memory trainer.
 The really great thing about this is just how versatile you can be with where you place the button.
 It doesn’t necessarily have to be flat on the ground, as you can use a suction cup to attach it to a wall or use a peg to keep it in place in grass or sand.

 If you have the container and the button within 40-metres of one another, the toy will operate properly.
 This is sure to become one of your favourite dogs toys.
 As a dog owner myself this is one my dog loves.